 What’s So Special About Habitat 67’s Section?

-I feel Habitat 67’s sectional design is seriously smart when it comes to the weather.
+I feel that the Habitat 67 section is seriously smart when it comes to the weather.
 They’ve strategically placed the blocks so that the sun warms up the public plaza in the morning, giving everyone a cozy start to their day after their workout, breakfast, and morning routine.

 And in the evening, when people come back home, the sun hits all the balconies and terraces, making them the perfect spot to relax.
-Plus, the staggered residential units basically act as a shield, protecting people from freezing winds, dew, or even hail.
+Plus, the staggered residential units act as a shield for the plaza, protecting people from freezing winds, dew, or even hail.

 It’s like having your own little weather sanctuary!
-Let’s check some Habitat 67 diagrams to learn the same:
+Let’s check some Habitat 67 drawings to learn the same:

 Quick Fact: Habitat 67’s section boasts of a suspension system joined by post-tensioned cords, high tension rods, cables and welding.